 Firearm hunting on wildlife management areas on the day prior to the opening of the regular small game season for pheasants and quail is allowed.
 It is legal to use a .22 caliber rifle and .22 caliber rimfire short cartridges for hunting raccoon and opossum and for dispatching trapped animals other than muskrat on WMAs.
 For coyote and fox hunting: the use of .177 and .22 caliber rimfire or .177 through .25 caliber centerfire rifle ammo is allowed (Consult the Hunting Digest for more information.)
 The use of air guns to hunt rabbit and squirrel is allowed.
 Rifles, including muzzleloading rifles, may not be used to hunt woodchucks on WMAs.

-Only archery, shotgun, muzzleloading shotgun, muzzleloading rifle and modern .17 and .22 caliber rimfire rifle shooting is allowed in designated hunter training ranges.
+Archery, shotgun, muzzleloading shotgun, muzzleloading rifle, centerfire rifle and modern .17 and .22 caliber rimfire rifle shooting is allowed in designated hunter training ranges.
 One member of the shooting party must have a current, valid New Jersey hunting license.

 The following types of ranges are available on designated WMAs statewide:

 Shotgun Range: for use with clay birds and the patterning of fine shot (lead-free only shot at Assunpink);

 The use of an unmanned aerial vehicle (UAV) or drone is prohibited on WMAs.
 A UAV is computer-controlled for nearly their entire flight either autonomously or by remote control of a pilot and has the capacity for autonomous flight and navigation.